GeoDataScienceUQ/GANRiverI/README.md

 # GANRiverI
-Dataset submitted to Data in Breif
+Dataset submitted to Data in Brief

 DOI: 10.5281/zenodo.7244958